-The nest consists of a cup of moss, small sticks and grass, stuffed into a crack in a rock wall or among upturned tree roots.
+The nest consists of a cup of moss, small sticks, and grass, stuffed into a crack in a rock wall or among upturned tree roots.
 They will also nest in old woodpecker nests or other abandoned tree cavities.
 They will have up to 5 eggs that are a whitish cream color with lavender spots.
-The eggs hatch in about 2 weeks and the babies will leave the nest in about 2 weeks later.
+The eggs hatch in about 2 weeks and the babies will leave the nest about 2 weeks later.

 They eat flying insects mostly but will also eat berries and seeds.
 The Pacific-slope Flycatcher was at the time known as the western flycatcher but has been split into two subspecies, the Pacific and cordilleran flycatcher.
 The only way to tell them apart is by their calls, the pacific’s call is pawee and the cordilleras call is wee-wee.